-- Observe from a designated area that does not interrupt the voting and election processes - View the processing of mail ballots, including sorting, signature verification, collection and return operations, duplication, and scanning - View provisional ballot processing - Observe audits and other canvass of the vote activities while they are being conducted - Observe vote tabulation at the Registrar of Voters - Take notes and watch all procedures - Direct questions to a designated supervisor at the Registrar of Voters - Use an electronic device, including a smartphone, tablet, or other handheld device, at the central processing site, provided that the use of the device does not result in a violation of any other provision of the Elections Code - Challenge whether staff are following established procedures for handling mail ballots
+- Observe from a designated area that does not interrupt voting and the election processes. - Observe the daily operations of a Vote Center, including opening and closing. - View the processing of mail ballots, including sorting, signature verification, collection and return operations, duplication, and scanning. - View provisional ballot processing. - Observe audits and other canvass of the vote activities while they are being conducted. - Observe vote tabulation at the Registrar of Voters. - Take notes and watch all procedures. - Direct questions to a Vote Center lead or a designated supervisor at the Registrar of Voters as long as they do not interfere with the conduct of the election procedures. - Use an electronic device, including a smartphone, tablet, or other handheld device, in designated areas at the central processing site, provided that the use of the device does not result in a violation of any other provision of the Elections Code. - Challenge whether staff are following established procedures for handling mail ballots.